 Working in and living near DC there are events I can go to but honestly, nothing attracts me much and I can’t justify staying in the city all night and paying $30 extra just for parking.
 We need many more small local meetups where we can get together and vent, show off our work and trade tips.
 I hope 2015 will hold many, many of these meetups generated through this site and this fantastic audience.
 What kind of meetups would you want to attend?

-Fighting against Shyness in Post
+Strategies to Battle Shyness in Post Production

 Fighting against shyness is an everyday battle.
 It gets easier but it never gets easy.
 Putting myself out there by writing or creating videos helps.
 But the best way to fight shyness is through small habits everyday.